 Awareness and Resources:

-It is my hope that we can address the problem of "sexting" through awareness and education, and that we can, working together, reduce the frequency and severity of these incidents.
+Addressing the problem of "sexting" through awareness and education can help reduce the frequency and severity of these incidents.
 To be clear, we do not want to use the criminal justice system to punish young people for making poor choices using communication technology.
 This behavior, however, can have devastating and long-term consequences for all involved.
 As a result, many jurisdictions have felt compelled to use the criminal justice system, and we will as well if appropriate and necessary.